garvinhicking/typo3-core-bugreproduce/README.md

 You can copy the `assets/` directory to `public/fileadmin/` and then import them to the TYPO3 filelist (via indexing or opening the filelist)

+*IMPORTANT*

+Remember when you do changes, CLEAR YOUR PROCESSED FILES.